Honda NSX (first generation): Development

 The exterior design had been specifically researched by Uehara after studying the 360-degree visibility inside an F-16 fighter jet's cockpit.
 Thematically, the F-16 came into play in the exterior design as well as establishing the conceptual goals of the NSX.
 In the F-16 and other high performance aircraft such as unlimited hydroplanes along with open-wheel race cars, the cockpit is located far forward and in front of the power plant.
-This "cab-forward" layout was chosen to optimize visibility while the long tail design enhanced high speed directional stability.
+This "cab-forward" layout was chosen to optimise visibility while the long tail design enhanced high speed directional stability.
 The NSX was designed to showcase several automotive technologies, many derived from Honda's F1 motor-sports program.

 The NSX was the first production car to feature an all-aluminium semi-monocoque, incorporating a revolutionary extruded aluminium alloy frame and suspension components.
 The use of aluminium saved nearly 200 kg of weight over the use of steel in the body alone, while the aluminium suspension arms saved an additional 20 kg; a suspension compliance pivot helped maintain wheel alignment changes at a near zero value throughout the suspension cycle.
-Other notable features included an independent, 4-channel anti-lock brake system; an electric power steering system; Honda's proprietary VTEC variable valve timing system and in 1995, the first electronic throttle control fitted in Honda production car.
+Other notable features included an independent, 4-channel anti-lock brake system; an electric power steering system; Honda's proprietary VTEC variable valve timing system and in 1995, the first electronic throttle control fitted in a Honda production car.